mlepage/memory-game/README.md

 Download
 --------

-You can download Alpha Memory for free at [BlackBerry World][4] for BlackBerry 10 devices and PlayBook.
+You can download Alpha Memory for FREE at [BlackBerry World][4] for BlackBerry 10 phones and PlayBook.

 [4]: http://appworld.blackberry.com/webstore/content/29617896/